rstudio/posit-demo-assets/R/job-launcher-r/README.md

-# Launching R Jobs in Workbench
+# R Jobs in Workbench

 Note: This page is using text from [here](https://solutions.rstudio.com/r/jobs/) and the [blog post](https://www.rstudio.com/blog/rstudio-1-2-jobs/), both very good references.